Chronology of Climate Change Alarmism in Climate Science

 The text of the convention was negotiated by participants from over 150 states during five sessions between February 1991 and May 1992.
 The first chairman was Jean Ripert who had been the French delegate to the IPCC.
 Michael Zammit Cutajar was the executive secretary (ie a UN employee) who attended and spoke at a number of subsequent IPCC meetings.
 Raul Estrada-Oyuela took over from Ripert in March 1993 and then transitioned to chairman of the FCCC, where he played a dominant role in proceedings leading up to Kyoto.

-1992 (9 May) On the last day of a meeting in New York, the text of the United Nations Framework Convention on Climate Change was adopted and so ready to be open for signature just in time for the Rio Earth Summit.
+1992 (May) On the last day of a meeting in New York, the text of the United Nations Framework Convention on Climate Change was adopted and so ready to be open for signature just in time for the Rio Earth Summit.
 Its readiness for the summit was a condition of George Bush attending.

-1992 June – Earth Summit in Rio (3-14 June) Twenty years on from the Stockholm conference at which the UN Environment Program was founded.
+This conference (3-14 June) came twenty years on from the Stockholm conference at which the UN Environment Program was founded.
 The UN FCCC played a major role.
 The aim of the treaty is to reduce atmospheric concentrations of greenhouse gases with the goal of “preventing dangerous anthropogenic interference with Earth’s climate system”.
 The treaty is legally non-binding but provides for updates, called ‘protocols,’ that would set mandatory emission limits.
 Towards the end of the Earth Summit 154 nations signed.
 This included George Bush who committed the USA to early ratification of the Convention and to the development of a national climate action plan by January 1993 (which it did).
 In October 1992 the USA Senate ratified the Convention,becoming the fourth country to do so.
 The Convention entered into force on 21 March 1994 (90 days after receipt of the 50th ratification).
 The first session of the conference of parties was required within a year and was opened at the end of March 1995 in Berlin.